 Hospitals are the primary reporting source of the patients identified through Michigan's surveillance system.
-Hospital discharge reporting is a more cost-effective method for identifying silica problem worksites than physician reporting, death certificates or Workers' Compensation data [19].
-A comprehensive surveillance system for silicosis that combines all four reporting sources is as good, if not better, return for public health dollars invested as most other existing public health programs [19].
+Hospital discharge reporting is a more cost-effective method for identifying silica problem worksites than physician reporting, death certificates or Workers' Compensation data [23].
+A comprehensive surveillance system for silicosis that combines all four reporting sources is as good, if not better, return for public health dollars invested as most other existing public health programs [23].

-Silicotics have an increased morbidity and mortality for malignant and non-malignant respiratory disease [1,20].
+Silicotics have an increased morbidity and mortality for malignant and non-malignant respiratory disease [1,18].
 The increased risk for death is found both in patients who ever or never smoked cigarettes [1].
-Individuals with silicosis also have an increased risk of developing connective tissue disease, particularly rheumatoid arthritis [21,22] as well as an increased risk of developing chronic renal disease, especially anti-neutrophilic cytoplasmic antibodies (ANCA) positive disease [23,24,25].
+Individuals with silicosis also have an increased risk of developing connective tissue disease, particularly rheumatoid arthritis [24,25] as well as an increased risk of developing chronic renal disease, especially anti-neutrophilic cytoplasmic antibodies (ANCA) positive disease [26,27,28].

 The national employer-based surveillance system was not designed to count chronic diseases such as silicosis.
 We have previously estimated that there were 3,600 to 7,300 newly diagnosed cases of silicosis each year in the United States from 1987-1996.
 [2] Using the same methodology for the time period 1997-2003 we estimate there were 5,586-11,674 newly diagnosed cases of silicosis per year in the United States.
-A recent paper using national Medicare data on hospitalizations estimated 3,260-7,105 cases per year [26].
+A paper using national Medicare data on hospitalizations estimated 3,260-7,105 cases per year [29].
 Using an alternative approach with hospital discharge data, we estimate there were 1,372-2,867 newly diagnosed cases of silicosis per year in the United States.
 Based on the results of the national Medicare data and our extrapolation from national death certificate data, we believe that the true number of new cases of silicosis is closer to these larger estimates than using the actual number of death certificates that mention silicosis (~150 per year) or the Bureau of Labor Statistics estimate based on employer reporting, which in 1999 reported only 2,200 cases for all dust diseases of the lung, including asbestosis and coal worker's pneumoconiosis in addition to silicosis.

 Industrial hygiene inspections reveal violations of the exposure standard for silica in 39% of the facilities where sampling was done.
 However, follow-up inspections of these same companies have shown a significant decrease in silica exposures.
 Companies not in compliance with the silica standard are requiring their workers to use powered air-purifying respirators or air-line respirators.
-However, because of an inadequate or absent medical surveillance program in 89% of the facilities, there is no way to monitor the adequacy of these controls in terms of health outcomes.